How The Financial Tab Is Personalized

 Overview

-Referrals surfaces your personal referral network — who sends patients to you, who you send patients to.
+Referrals surfaces your personal referral network: who sends patients to you and who you send patients to.
 The data is specific to your NPI and derived automatically from real-world data.
 No configuration is required.
+Procedural reimbursements provide insight into procedure codes where you are reimbursed above or below your state median, along with your potential largest reimbursement.

 What Your Referral View Shows

-The Referrals section is organized into two directions:
+The Referrals section is organized into three directions:

-Referrals from you show where you send patients — the providers you refer to most frequently.
+Sent: Shows where you send patients, the providers you refer to most frequently.
 Entries are ranked by the dollar amount the referral created.

-Each direction also shows two summary metrics: the total number of referrals completed in the measurement period.
+Each tab also highlights two summary metrics: the total number of referrals in the measurement period and the revenue associated with the listed referrals.

-Jiro identifies your referral activity by your NPI.
+Jiro identifies your referral activity and procedural reimbursements by your NPI.
 When the section loads, it queries real-world data to build a view specific to your practice.
 That view reflects:

 Self-referrals excluded.
 Encounters where you are both the referring and receiving provider are excluded from referral counts and percentage calculations.
 Approximately one in three referral-linked claims involves a self-referral; these are excluded because they do not reflect the referral relationships the section is designed to surface.

-Data lag.
+Data lag and window.
 Real-world data has inherent timing constraints.
 Open claims carry a minimum lag of approximately two weeks; closed claims have an average delay of approximately four months.
 Referral activity from recent months may not yet appear in your view.
+Procedural reimbursement uses a 12-month rolling window ending in the most recent complete month.

 What You Have Access To

-Access to the Referrals section depends on your subscription tier.
+Access to the Referrals and Procedural Reimbursement sections depend on your subscription tier.

 All users can see aggregate summary metrics: total referrals received, total referrals created, and average days from referral to completed encounter in both directions.
 This can also be viewed in the drill-down menu.

-Physician subscribers can see the named physician-level drill-down — the top referring and receiving providers by name, along with their share of your referral volume and month-over-month change.
+Jiro Pro subscribers can see the named physician-level drill-down , the top referring and receiving providers by name, along with their missed referral opportunities.
 This is the primary view for understanding your referral relationships at the individual provider level.
+Jiro Pro also provides full access to Procedural Reimbursement information.

 Enterprise access (HCO and system-level views) is available to health system organizations.
 Availability and scope at your organization depend on your organization's plan.